Alexander Levitzki: Birth and education

-Levitzki was born in 1940 in Palestine.
+Levitzki was born in 1940 in British Mandate for Palestine.
+He attended high school at the Hebrew University Secondary School.
 He completed his M.Sc. in chemistry from the Hebrew University of Jerusalem in Israel.
 He received his Ph.D. in biochemistry and biophysics from the Hebrew University of Jerusalem and the Weizmann Institute of Science, in 1968.
 From 1968 to 1971, he was a post-doctoral fellow at the Department of Biochemistry, University of California at Berkeley in California, with Professor Daniel E. Koshland, Jr., where he worked in particular on negative cooperativity and half-of-the-sites reactivity.
-Contrary to the common misconception, Levitzki is not a descendant of the Hebrew Levite tribe.
+Levitzki is not a descendant of the Hebrew Levite tribe.